 - He must choose to accept the responsibility or give back the gift under Hindu law once he reaches the majority.
 The donee must be a person who can be located.

 - The subject matter of gift under Hindu Law

-Following types of property that may be the subject matter of gift under Hindu law:
+The following types of property may be the subject matter of gift under Hindu law:

 - A Hindu may give away his separate or self-acquired property, subject to the maintenance claims of those he is required by law to maintain.

 - A female may donate or leave her stridhana in her will.